top of page

 Q: How do I apply?

-• VIBFA members will receive an email board voting package by June 4
+• VIBFA members will receive an email board voting package by the AGM on Wednesday June 21st.

-• Attend the AGM on June 19 via zoom, when the membership will vote on new board members
+• Attend the AGM on June 21st via Zoom, when the membership will vote on new board members

 Q: Do I have to apply?
-In previous years, people were nominated at the AGM.
+In the past, people were nominated at the AGM.

 A: Yes, you must apply by the deadline to join the board.